dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 /// <summary>
 /// Represents the properties of a surface whose rendering is intrinsically linked to the composition of a specific
 /// display.
-In most cases, this translates to "the surface is rendering in fullscreen mode".
+In most cases, this translates to "the surface is rendering in exclusive fullscreen mode".
 /// </summary>
 /// <param name="Resolution">
 /// The resolution the surface is rendering on its display at, if known.
 If <c>null</c>, it is highly likely that the
-/// surface is not rendering in fullscreen mode or otherwise has its rendering intrinsically linked to the composition
+/// surface is not rendering in exclusive fullscreen mode or otherwise has its rendering intrinsically linked to the
-/// of a specific display.
+/// composition of a specific display.
 /// </param>
 /// <param name="RefreshRate">
 /// The rate (per second) at which the physical display will receive new renders from the surface, if known.
 If